minprog/cs50x-1718-1819/problems/hangman/hangman.md

 It's up to you to think about how you want to partition words into word families.
 Think about what data structures would be best for tracking word families and the master word list.
 Would an associative array work?
 How about a stack or queue?
 Thinking through the design before you start coding will save you a lot of time and headache.

-Don't explicitly enumerate all potential new board states.
-If you are working with a word of length `n`, then there are `2**n` possible word families for each letter.
+Don't explicitly enumerate all potential new patterns.
+If you are working with a word of length `n`, then there are `2**n` possible patterns, and thus word families, for each letter.
 However, most of these families don't actually appear in the English language.
 For example, no English words contain three consecutive U's, and no word matches the pattern `E-EE-EE--E`.
-Rather than explicitly generating every word family whenever the user enters a guess, see if you can generate word families only for words that actually appear in the word list.
-One way to do this would be to scan over the word list, storing each word in a table mapping word families to words in that family.
+Rather than explicitly generating every pattern whenever the user enters a guess, see if you can generate patterns only for words that actually appear in the word list.
+One way to do this would be to scan over the word list, storing each word in a table mapping patterns to words in the corresponding family.

 > check50 tests:
 >